-During the financial year ended September 30, 2021, the independent directors met once.
+During the financial year ended September 30, 2022, the independent directors met three times.
 The Board may also excuse members of management and non-independent or conflicted directors from all or a part of any meeting where a conflict or potential conflict of interest arises or where otherwise appropriate.
 The Board has adopted a Board Mandate pursuant to which independent directors will be required to meet after every regularly scheduled Board meeting without the non-independent members and members of management in attendance.

 All formal committees of the Board are made up of only independent directors.
 From time to time, when appropriate, ad hoc committees of the Board may be appointed by the Board.
-During the financial year ended September 30, 2021, an ad hoc ESG & Sustainability Committee met twice.
-The committee was comprised of Mr. Hair, Mr. Dawson and Mr. Adnani.
-The Company has not appointed a formal ESG & Sustainability Committee, but may consider doing so in the future.